sla80/SmartSvgViewer/docs/index.md

 ### Features

 “Smart SVG Viewer” is an Alpha build, but it is already usable for viewing SVG images.
 Here is a list of its features (some are unique):
-- Shows SVG and SVGZ images with Alpha channel (transparency), correct pixel size, aspect ratio and scale.
+- Shows SVG and SVGZ images with Transparency Grid (alpha channel), correct size in pixels, aspect ratio and scale.
 - Thumbnail Gallery, Folder Tree, Quick Search box.
 - Supports High-DPI screens.
 The application window is scaled to match the screen DPI scale, but image preview and thumbnails renders on device physical pixels, at a higher resolution and perfectly sharp (no blurring).
 - Supports multi-screen systems.
 When you drag a window to another screen, it adapts to screen DPI.